chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

       sudo chef-automate stop
     ```

+4. Please Get the Automate HA version number from the location `/var/tmp/` in Automate instance.
+Example : `frontend-4.x.y.aib`

-4. Run the restore command in one of the chef-automate node in Chef-Automate HA cluster using below steps:
+5. Run the restore command in one of the Chef Automate node in Chef-Automate HA cluster :
     ```bash
      chef-automate backup restore /mnt/automate_backups/backups/<backup_id>/ --patch-config /etc/chef-automate/config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
     ```

-4. Transfer `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server).
+4. Copy the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server).

-5. Upack the `bootstrap.abb` file on all the Frontend nodes: \
+5. Upack the `bootstrap.abb` file on all the Frontend nodes.
-  Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.
+   ssh to Each Frontend Node and then run below command
     ```bash
      chef-automate bootstrap bundle unpack bootstrap.abb
     ```